“Diplomacy is the art of letting someone else have your way.”

 As an example, say you are negotiating to purchase your dream house.
 The price is much higher than you want to pay.
 In this situation, the next best thing to do is to better understand your options.
 Here are some options for purchasing your expensive dream house.

 Your BATNA is the alternative that you are most comfortable with.
-In this case, set your floor price at a level where one of these other three options is equivalent or better than buying your expensive dream house.
+In this case, set your floor price at a level where one of these three options is equivalent or better than buying your expensive dream house.
 But, understand your BATNA is only the first step.
 Often the most powerful step is trying to understand what the BATNA is for the person on the other side of the negotiation.

 In the case of the dream house, trying to understand the seller’s motivations and BATNA is critical to understanding if they are playing hardball and how far they may be willing to drop the price.
 Their options for their BATNA could include waiting for another buyer or selling to another buyer that has put in an offer.
 Asking the right questions will provide a better understanding of their BATNA, including: